 - General biology and general chemistry may be waived in circumstances where more advanced biology and chemistry courses respectively, have been passed with a grade of B+ or better.
 The course(s) must be in addition to the prerequisite courses;

-General biology and general chemistry I and II should be 4 credit each with a laboratory component.
+General biology and general chemistry I and II should be 4 credits each with a laboratory component.

 Anatomy and Physiology (A&P) I and II may be taken instead of separate anatomy and physiology courses.
 Both A&P I and A&P II must be taken.

-Please see our FAQ page for more information: Here
+Please see our FAQ page here, for more information.

 Students must apply to the program in physician assistant studies through the Centralized Application Service for Physician Assistants (CASPA).
-Applications are submitted to CASPA on-line.
+Applications are submitted to CASPA online.
 Please visit the CASPA site by clicking here.
 A university supplemental fee of $50 is required in addition to the CASPA fee.
-The deadline is October 1st for admission to the class beginning the subsequent September.
-Applicants must have their application verified (GPA calculated) by October 1st.
-Applications must be completed (e-submitted, payment received, transcripts received, and two letters received) at least four weeks in advance of the deadline to ensure the application is verified on time.
+The deadline is AUGUST 1 for admission to the class beginning the subsequent September.
+Applicants must have their application verified (GPA calculated) by AUGUST 1.
+Applications must be completed (e-submitted, payment received, transcripts received, and two reference letters received) at least four weeks in advance of the deadline to ensure the application is verified on time.
 Admission to the PA program is granted on a rolling basis.

 The personal essay should include career goals, personality traits or specific experiences that have influenced your decision to become a physician assistant.